 You have tried simple measures to relieve your spine problems, like over-the-counter medications, applying heat or ice, and rest.
-But have you tried physical therapy?
-If your doctor suggests this very helpful approach for acute or lingering back pain, it’s smart to follow through, according to Praveen Kadimcherla, MD, an orthopedic spine surgeon at Atlantic Spine Center.
+But have you tried physical therapy for back pain?
+If your doctor suggests this very helpful approach for acute or lingering lower back pain, it’s smart to follow through, according to Praveen Kadimcherla, MD, an orthopedic spine surgeon at Atlantic Spine Center.

 Sometimes called physiotherapy, physical therapy is a form of rehabilitation that combines exercises and equipment to help improve function and movement and manage pain.
 It may also incorporate therapies such as massage, ultrasound, heat, electrical stimulation other non-invasive measures, Dr. Kadimcherla says, and educate you on how to maintain a healthy spine.

-Physical therapy is often the best option for spine problems that don’t require or won’t benefit from surgery or other more invasive approaches, he says.
-It may also be offered along with surgery, injections, or medications to enhance their benefits.
+Physical therapy is often the best option for spine problems that don’t require or won’t benefit from surgery or other, more invasive approaches, he says.
+Physical therapy, especially herniated disc physical exercises, can be especially beneficial.
+Such therapy may also be offered along with surgery, injections, or medications to enhance their benefits.

 Regardless of whether your back pain is sudden or chronic, your doctor may steer you toward a physical therapist who can design a personalized course of treatment.
 But why is this better than doing exercises on your own?

-Dr. Kadimcherla says physical therapy boast 3 key advantages to solo exercise:
+Dr. Kadimcherla says physical therapy has 3 key advantages to solo exercise:

 - It’s structured: At home, the phone or doorbell rings, your favorite TV show beckons, your spouse calls you away to do a task . . . and you can easily get sidetracked from exercising for the solid hour that would benefit your spine.
 But at physical therapy (or PT), no such distractions can get in your way, he says.